radomd92/imageboard/README.md

 rather the backend path of the images.
 Backend images and videos are discovered when the user goes through the exploration page.

+To increase responsiveness, Redis and a filesystem cache are also used for the images.
+They are encrypted at rest on the filesystem using RSA (keys) and AES (data)

 # Feature list
 - Image tagging: associate tags with images.